Interactive Force-Impedance Control: EXPERIMENTS

-The performance of U-Space interaction with IFIC in the table-wiping task is illustrated in Fig.~\ref{fig:e1-uspace}.
-In the initial stage ($t<50~\text{s}$), the operator applied sudden collisions along the impedance control direction.
-The energy in the interactive tank ${}^\mathcal{I}\mathcal{E}_i$ decreased immediately, while the tank damping term $d_{i}=d_{i,\mathcal{T}}d_{i,\mathcal{I}}$ increased due to the positive interaction power $P_u$, making the robot compliant under external interaction.
-The robot gradually resumed impedance control within $t_{l,i}=2~\text{s}$ following the interaction.
-During the remaining stages ($50\leq t\leq150~\text{s}$), the operator maintained continuous guidance along the U-Space.
-Throughout the interaction, the desired force was accurately tracked with a root mean square error (RMSE) of 0.81 N. C-Space interaction results for the table-wiping task are shown in Fig.~\ref{fig:e1-cspace}.
-When intended or unintended interactions drove the robot leave the workspace, the force controller was immediately detached due to positive $P_c$.
-Once the operator ceased guidance, the tank energy ${}^{\mathcal{I}}\mathcal{E}_f$ gradually increased, and the damping $d_f=d_{f,\mathcal{T}}d_{f,\mathcal{I}}$ decreased, allowing the force controller to resume operation.
-The negligible impact force along the $z$-axis demonstrates that IFIC ensures safe interaction.
+The U-space interaction results of IFIC in the table-wiping task are shown in Fig.~\ref{fig:e1-uspace}.
+During the initial stage ($t<50~\mathrm{s}$), the operator applied impulsive disturbances along the impedance control direction.
+The interactive tank energy ${}^\mathcal{I}\mathcal{E}_i$ decreased promptly under positive interaction power $P_u$, which reduced the effective impedance and made the robot compliant during external interaction.
+After the disturbance, impedance control was recovered within $t_{i}=2~\mathrm{s}$.
+During the remaining stage ($50\leq t\leq150~\mathrm{s}$), the operator provided continuous guidance in the U-space.
+Throughout the task, the desired contact force was tracked with an RMSE of $0.81~\mathrm{N}$.
+The C-space interaction results are shown in Fig.~\ref{fig:e1-cspace}.
+When intended or unintended interactions drove the robot out of the workspace, the force controller was immediately deactivated upon detecting positive $P_c$.
+Once the operator released the robot, the interactive tank energy ${}^{\mathcal{I}}\mathcal{E}_f$ recharged, allowing force control to resume.
+The small impact force along the $z$-axis indicates that IFIC enables safe physical interaction.